AkashMasterBranch/StartingOffWithGit-Github/README.md

 To see what git has kept track of so far, use "git log" "git status" lets you see what changed in your clone's current branch before commiting.

-- git push [branch_name]:  Updates github with new code changes from your clone (from git to github) - own branch
+- git push :  Updates github with new code changes from your clone (from git to github) - own branch
-- git pull:  Updates clone with new code changes from github (from github to git) - own branch
+- git pull :  Updates clone with new code changes from github (from github to git) - own branch
 - git fetch: Updates clone with new branches (from github to git) - clone knows about other branches
-- git merge: Combines code from any branch and your current branch (in git or github)
+- git merge [branch_name]: Combines code from any branch and your current branch (in git or github)
   - harder to fix merge conflicts on github

-- git add:      adds new files to track in current git branch
+- git add [file_name(s)]:        adds new files to track in current git branch
-- git add -u:   updates tracked files to be committed in current git branch
+- git add -u [file_name(s)]:     updates tracked files to be committed in current git branch
+- git checkout [file_name(s)]:   undo all changes from the specified file
+- git checkout -b [branch_name]: create a new branch based on the current branch you are on
+- git checkout -t [branch_name]: change to a new branch you haven't been on before in your local clone (only need to do this first time only)
+- git checkout [branch_name]:    switch to a branch that is already existing on your local clone
+- git checkout [commit_id]:      switch to an older version of your current branch based on your commit history from git log
-- git checkout:
+-